rtmigo/pyrel/README.md

 # Install

-`pyrel.sh` is a small script file. `source` it in a Python project directory.
+`pyrel.sh` is a script file with no external dependencies.
+Just download it and `source` in a Python project directory.

 ``` bash
 $ cd /abc/myproject